Skip to content

 Game Warden in Tennessee — 2026 Career Guide

 Game wardens in Tennessee are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Tennessee Wildlife Resources Agency (TWRA).
 Tennessee employs the third-most game wardens (370) with a strong location quotient of 2.74.
-Game wardens in Tennessee earn a mean annual wage of $72,200 ($34.71/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $11,820 above the national median of $60,380 — a 20% premium for Tennessee wardens.
-The BLS counts 370 fish and game wardens employed in Tennessee.
+BLS OEWS May 2023 puts Tennessee game-warden pay at a $72,200 mean annual wage ($34.71/hour) for SOC 33-3031 — $11,820 above the $60,380 national midpoint, a 20% premium, across 370 employed wardens.
+Fieldwork in Tennessee centers on TVA-reservoir and Appalachian enforcement at the nation's third-largest warden force (370 officers).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the Tennessee Wildlife Resources Agency (TWRA).
 This is career information — verify current standards with the agency before applying.

 Tennessee Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Tennessee wardens rank among the higher-paying states for this profession.
+Tennessee wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens